 E.U.
 Law requires the appointment of a data protection officer when the processing is carried out by a public authority or body, when the core activities of the controller consist of processing data with regular and systematic monitoring of data subjects on a large scale, and when the core activities of the controller consist of processing on a large scale of special categories of data.
 The threshold for appointment is similar in both the norms, in the E.U. law the concept of “large scale” (exemplified in many occasions by supervisory authorities) plays a key role.

-A partial remedy here will be provided when the revision will come into force, offering a new threshold for data controllers that process sensitive data (they will need to appoint a responsible for data protection if process sensitive data of more than 100.000 people).
-Albeit being too high, this threshold is however comforting, since the absence of a distinction in the threshold between “common” data processing and “sensitive” data processing was a serious gap in the discipline.
+A partial remedy here will be provided when the revision of the Chinese standard will come into force, offering a new threshold for data controllers that process sensitive data (they will need to appoint a responsible for data protection if process sensitive data of more than 100.000 people).
+Albeit being too high, this threshold is however comforting, since the absence of a distinction in the threshold between “common” data processing and “sensitive” data processing was a serious gap in the Chinese discipline.

 Here the differences with E.U. law are considerable.
 All the tasks of the responsible are tasks assigned to the data controller and its privacy team.
 The tasks of the data protection officer (listed in Article 39 of Reg.
 (EU) 679/2016) are the monitoring of the compliance with data protection law by the controller, to provide advice when requested and to cooperate and act as a contact point with the supervisory authority.

 Again, the difference between Chinese and E.U. law arise from the lack of an independent authority to safeguard a healthy application of data protection rules.
 The same difference can be seen in the discipline of data breach, where to have an independent specialized authority as a “first responder” is surely an opportunity.

 4.7.
 Personal data protection Law and Big Data.